Pill bugs / Sowbugs

 Control

-For effective control, it is beneficial to reduce moist environments by removing any piles of organic matter, wood, and any other materials that create harbourage areas.
+For effective control, it is beneficial to reduce moist environments by removing any piles of organic matter, wood, and any other materials that create harborage areas.

 Need help with Pest Control or Extermination?